What is going on in the beef talks?

 The four-page document released after protracted negotiations on Wednesday last was comprehensive with some notable wins for farmers, but no guarantees on price.

-In spite of Meat Industry Ireland (MII), which represents meat processing plants, striking a positive note – referring to a wide-ranging agreement; “a step forward for the sector” – prices at marts have been unchanged since.
+In spite of Meat Industry Ireland (MII), which represents meat processing plants, striking a positive note, prices at marts have been unchanged since.

 Irish Farmers Association (IFA) president Joe Healy immediately conceded beef farmers would be disappointed because of a lack of movement on price.

-Beef Plan Movement (BPM), whose protests led to the talks, remained silent at that point.
+Beef Plan Movement, whose protests led to the talks, remained silent at that point.
 It has explained since it considered the document a draft proposal, on which it had to consult its members.

 This was done in a series of regional meetings on Friday.
 The outcome was a resounding “No”; it was simply not enough.